What Augmented Reality Means for Our Lives, Our Work, and the Way We Imagine the Future

-A serial entrepreneur, Rose is the CEO at Ditto Labs, and was founder and CEO at Vitality, a company that reinvented medication packaging that is now distributed by CVS and Walgreens.
+Rose is also the author of Enchanted Objects, the preeminent book on the Internet of Things—the concept where everyday items are able to anticipate our needs, talk with each other, and make life simpler.
+Rose previously served as the CEO at Ditto Labs, and was founder and CEO at Vitality, a company that reinvented medication packaging that is now distributed by CVS and Walgreens.
 He also founded Ambient Devices, which embedded internet information in objects such as lamps, mirrors, and umbrellas.
 He holds patents for photo sharing, interactive TV, ambient information displays, and medical devices.
-His work has been featured at the MoMA, and covered in Wired, The Economist, and The Colbert Report.
+Rose’s work has been featured at the MoMA, and covered in WIRED, The Economist, and The Colbert Report.